Stuycs-K/final-project-3-berri-huda-tong-janet/WORKLOG.md

   fixed displays; set up keys and clicks to show the directions of the stick fixed how the stick hits cueBalls.

+### 6/3
+tried to get the line of the stick to show

+### 6/5
+wrote a helper method for beginning the turn logistics/player displays

 ## Janet Tong